 The yellow column indicates those who were in the "at risk" category, and the red column shows those who were in the "high" category.

-In 2013 and 2014, The Big Squeeze also started to track individuals with a "critically high" reading.
-In each of those two years, 1% of residents screened had a reading in that category.
+The Big Squeeze also started to track individuals with a "critically high" reading in 2013.
+Since that time, only about 1% of residents screened have had a reading in that category.

-2014 Pilot Project: Relationship Between Waist Circumference and Blood Pressure
+Ongoing Pilot Project: Relationship Between BMI, Waist Circumference and Blood Pressure

 Where we carry our weight can impact our health.
 Research has shown that having extra inches around the midsection can increase risk for high blood pressure and other cardiovascular disease as well as risk for diabetes.
 The pattern of body fat distribution is recognized as an important predictor of the health risks of obesity.
 Android obesity, which is excess abdominal fat, provides an increased risk of hypertension (high blood pressure), type 2 diabetes, dyslipidemia (high cholesterol), coronary artery disease, and premature death compared with individuals who demonstrate Gynoid obesity, which is excess fat through the hips and thighs.